manusantos-dev/ebony-and-ivory/README.md

 * 📝 **Visual Engraving Desk:** A step-by-step measure editor to build your scores.
 Easily add notes, rests, specific durations (including strict dotted note math support), accidentals, dynamics, and structural directives (Fine, D.C., Coda, repeats).
 * 🎹 **Grand Staff Support:** Native support for piano scores, allowing input for both Treble and Bass clefs simultaneously.
-* 🗂️ **Local Library Catalog:** Your scores are automatically saved to your browser's `localStorage` instantly on every keystroke or click via our Auto-save system.
-Build your personal catalog without needing a database.
+* 🗂️ **Local Library Catalog:** Your scores are automatically saved to your browser's `localStorage` instantly on every keystroke via our Auto-save system.
+* 🔍 **Search & Sort:** Easily filter your catalog by title, composer, or score number, and sort by date or alphabetical order.
-* 🔗 **Internal Routing:** Hash-based URL routing allows you to use your browser's back and forward buttons natively between the library and your active scores.
+* 🔗 **Internal Routing:** Hash-based URL routing allows you to natively use your browser's back and forward buttons across the interactive Landing Page, your Catalog, and the Editor.
 * 🖨️ **Print to PDF:** Export your scores to beautifully formatted PDFs via the browser's native print dialogue.
-The UI automatically hides itself, leaving only the pristine ivory paper and ebony ink.
 * 💾 **JSON Import & Export:** Download your individual scores as `.json` files to back them up, share them, or move them between devices.
-* 🌍 **Bilingual Interface:** Real-time toggling between English and Spanish UI without page reloads.
+* 🌍 **Bilingual Interface:** Real-time toggling between English and Spanish UI.

 ## 🚀 Live Demo